What Do Healthy Gums Look Like?

-- Click the tip into the handle.
+- Click the tip on the handle.

 - Turn on the water flosser and set the control dial too high to let the water flow.
 (The next time you will use it, you can set the control dial to any type of pressure you want.)